-A short lady about my age (or old enough to know better) stops to contribute.
+A short woman about my age (or old enough to know better) stops to contribute.
 I see her often but don’t know her name.
-I happen to be playing Albatross.
-She says it reminds her of Freebird, her ex’s favourite song, and tells me the story: ‘I had an accident a few years ago.
+I’m playing Albatross and she says it reminds her of Freebird, her ex’s favourite song, and tells me the story.
+‘I ‘ad an accident a few years ago.
 It left me blind in one eye and I’m losing my sight slowly in the other one. ‘course when that ‘appened, ‘ee was off…memories, but that was ‘is…’ee was always playin’ Freebird.’
 What a shame – she seems such a nice lady.
-She then tells me she saw a famous guitarist at the IBM place near Hursley recently but she can’t remember his name – she also has a very bad short-term memory, she says, because of the injury.
-‘Tommy Emmannuel?’, I offer.
-‘No, better than him.’
+She then tells me she saw a famous guitarist at the IBM place near Hursley recently but she can’t remember his name.
+She says she also has a very bad short-term memory, because of the injury.
+‘Tommy Emmannuel?’
+I offer.
+‘No, better than ‘im.’
 ‘Better than Tommy Emmannuel?!’
 I say, incredulously (wow, I’m going to see him in Basingstoke next month).
 I think…’John Williams?’
 ‘Yes, him!’
 ‘Right, well he’s great, of course.
 But they both are…but they’re slightly different styles, aren’t they?
 Both great though.’
-Yes, she agrees ‘…and after the show he had a question and answer session where people asked him how to play such and such a thing, and he knew it all – he showed how to do everything, no music written out.
+Yes, she agrees ‘…and after the show ‘ee ‘ad a question and answer session where people asked him ‘ow to play such and such a thing, and ‘ee knew it all – ‘ee showed how to do everything, no music written out.
 So it was…educational, as well.’
-Good, I say – I’m glad she enjoyed it.
+‘Good’ I say, I’m glad she enjoyed it.
 She says she’s doing some charity, or helping out at the cathedral at 2 o’clock, so she’s going there next.
 I ask her name.
 ‘Sally, what’s yours?’
 Marvin.’
 ‘Well I’ll probably forget it.
 My short-term memory’s not so good.
 It’s getting worse.’
 I say not to worry – mine’s terrible!
 Just think…Marvin Haggler, Hank Marvin…something like that.’
 We say goodbye.
-A nice lady.

-Speaking of Tommy Emmannuel, I attempt his Lady Madonna, with the melody and bass together…and completely mess it up.
+Speaking of Tommy Emmanuel, I attempt his version of Lady Madonna…and completely mess it up.
 Very embarrassing.
-Fortunately I redeem myself (and former reputation) with my own arrangement of The Beatles’ Girl, from Rubber Soul.
-Or rather, their arrangement with the capo on the 8th fret.
-All I’ve done is put the melody in with the chords and play it a bit faster.
-I think it works well – it has quite a Greek feel.
-I think I read some story that they were going to buy an island around that time, in ’65, as some sort of tax thing, and they went travelling and were influenced.
+Fortunately I redeem myself (and former reputation) with my own arrangement of Girl from Rubber Soul.
+Or rather, the Beatles’ arrangement, complete with capo on the 8th fret.
+All I’ve done is put the melody in with the chords…and play it twice as fast, but I think it works well.
+It has quite a Greek feel and I read some story that they were going to buy an island around that time, in 1965, as some sort of tax thing, and they went travelling around that part of the world, and were influenced.
 Who knows.
-But because the capo’s so high up, it sounds like some Greek or Turkish (or Russian) instrument.
-A mandolin or one of those triangular balalaika things – hey! they sing about those – ‘let me hear your balalaikas ringing out!…’ Anyway, I play it twice – once near the end, here, and at the second spot, to introduce the set, and it gets a contribution – one coin.
+But because the capo’s so high up, it sounds like some Greek or Turkish or Russian instrument…a mandolin or one of those triangular balalaika things – hey, they sing about those things in Back In The USSR – “let me hear your balalaikas ringing out!”
+Anyway, I play it twice; once near the end, here, and at the second spot, to introduce the set and it gets a contribution – one coin.
 I’ll name it Song Of The Day.

-Near the end, that obnoxious bloke with the two dogs walks by with his mate, Brian The Geordie.
-Obnoxious Bloke ignores me.
+Near the end, Scumbag with the two dogs walks by with his mate, Brian The Geordie.
+Scumbag ignores me.
 Good.
 Someone must have had a word.
-Good!